-- 1. The following types of tissue do not need to be treated as potentially hazardous biological agents: - a.
+- The following types of tissue do not need to be treated as potentially hazardous biological agents: - a.
 Plant tissue (except those known to be toxic or hazardous) - Plant and non-primate established cell lines and tissue culture collections (e.g., obtained from the American Type Culture Collection).
-The source and/or catalog number of the cultures must be identified in the Research Plan/Project Summary. - c.
-Human capillary/blood collection (.e. finger stick). - Fresh or frozen meat, meat by-products obtained from food stores, restaurants, or packing houses and eggs or pasteurized milk. - e.
+The source and/or catalog number of the cultures must be identified in the Research Plan/Project Summary - Human capillary/blood collection (i.e. finger stick) of the student researcher to themself; blood collection from any other human participants must be reviewed and approved by an IRB - d.
+Fresh or frozen meat, meat by-products obtained from food stores, restaurants, or packing houses and eggs or pasteurized milk - e.
 Hair, hooves, nails and feathers - f.
-Teeth that have been sterilized to kill any blood-borne pathogen that may be present. - g.
+Teeth that have been sterilized to kill any blood-borne pathogen that may be present - g.
 Fossilized tissue or archeological specimens. - h.
 Prepared fixed tissue